Matthijs de Ligt transfer: Man Utd agree deal to sign Bayern Munich defender

 Man Utd have been targeting Matthijs de Ligt this summer and a deal has been agreed with Bayern Munich; The move will be worth €50m (£42.9m), with an initial €45m (£38.6m) plus €5m (£4.3m) in add ons, and subject to De Ligt passing a medical

-Manchester United have agreed a deal to sign Matthijs de Light from Bayern Munich.
+Manchester United have agreed a deal to sign Matthijs de Ligt from Bayern Munich, and the defender has arrived at Carrington with right-back Noussair Mazraoui to complete their medicals.

-The transfer is subject to De Ligt passing a medical, with personal terms not expected to be a problem.

-He would need to be registered by midday on Thursday to be available for Manchester United's opening Premier League match against Fulham on Friday.
+De Ligt would need to be registered by midday on Thursday to be available for Manchester United's opening Premier League match against Fulham on Friday, live on Sky Sports.

 The 24-year-old has spent two seasons at Bayern Munich since signing from Juventus, playing 73 times and scoring five goals.